SSWConsulting/SSW.Roles/development.md

 ## 💡 Developer vs Engineer

-Software developers build specific computer systems and application software.
+Software Developers build specific computer systems and application software.

+Software Development is a subset of Software Engineering.

-Software engineers work on a larger scale to design, develop, and test entire computer systems and application software for a company or organization—software development is a subset of software engineering.
+Software Engineers work on a larger scale to design, develop, and test entire computer systems and application software for a company or organization

 ## Senior Software Engineer II